naclomi/containers-tutorial/03-deploying-containers.md

 This command will open a web browser to an Azure login page.
 Enter your username and password, and once you've successfully logged in go back to the terminal.

 Next, we'll tell the CLI what **subscription** and **resource group** to work within.
 You can find this information by opening the Azure sidebar and looking under the Resource Groups box.
-Right-click the resource group created for this exercise (TODO: do students have to create their own resource groups?), and select `View Properties`:
+Right-click the resource group created for your time in this class, of the form `rg-amlclass-[UW STUDENT ID]`, and select `View Properties`:

 ![rg](img/rg.png)